TOPIC: What Is The Best Workout To Increase Speed And Agility?

 When You Are In The Offensive Position:

 You need to be able to react instantly.
-As a point guard position, you need to be able to drive straight to the hoop when there is a quick opening.
+At a point guard position, you need to be able to drive straight to the hoop when there is a quick opening.
 As a small forward or shooting guard, you need to be able to make quick cuts underneath the basket for a quick and easy hoop.
-Both of these are not easy to do.
+Neither of these are easy to do.
 This requires a sudden burst of speed to be able to split and completely lose your defender.

 If you happen to not be fast enough, your defender might recover enough to be able to alter or even worse, block your shot.
-The quicker you are, the more dangerous you are, and in basketball, to goal is to intimidate your opponent with as much things in your repertoire as possible.
-That would make you a very efficient triple threat player who is very hard for your opponent to guard.
+The quicker you are, the more dangerous you are, and in basketball, to goal is to intimidate your opponent with as many things in your repertoire as possible.
+That would make you an efficient triple-threat player who is hard for your opponent to guard.

 When You Are In The Defensive Position:

 You also need to be able to react instantly.
 Being defensive requires more speed than playing offense.
 In offense, you can choose the pace of the game.
 In addition, you also know your next move.
-But when you are playing defensive, you have to play at the pace of the person you are defending.
+But when you play defense, you have to play at the pace of the person you defend.

-You need to be able to react to every little movement the person you are defending is taking.
+You need to be able to react to every little movement the person you defend takes.
 They will do whatever it takes to lose you, and you are bound to fall for fakes, screens, and other types of strategies in order to make the defense collapse.

-If you happen to get lost in the defense and your player escapes you, it is very important to get back in defense.
+If you happen to get lost in the defense and your player escapes you, it is important to get back in defense.
 It's also not as easy as just defending your own guy.
-The concept of team playing is very important in basketball.
+The concept of team play is important in basketball.

 Football:

-In football, a lot of the players are required to be really fast at the field, especially people playing in positions such as the running back, who by the name of the position, you can already tell that the position requires a lot of running.
-It's not just a matter of running; you need to be able to be fast enough that the defenders who are trying to tackle you cannot catch up to you.
+In football, a lot of the players are required to be fast at the field, especially people playing in positions such as running back, which by the name of the position, you can already tell is a position that requires a lot of running.
+It's not just a matter of running; you need to be able to be fast enough that the defenders trying to tackle you cannot catch up to you.

 In cases where you are running and there are defenders in front of you, you need to be able to split through them without being tackled.